ronaldoussoren/pyobjc/docs/metadata/manual.rst

    Register a metadata structure for the given selector.
 The metadata is a dictionary, and the structure of that dictionary is described in the section `Metadata dictionaries`_.

-.. function:: registerListType(type)

-   Register *type* as a list-like type that will be bridged to Objective-C as an NSArray subclass.

 .. function:: registerMappingType(type)